-The gut is connected directly to the brain via a large nerve called the “vagus nerve”: an important communication pathway that enables the whole body to work together.
+The gut is connected directly to the brain via a large nerve called the “vagus nerve”, an important communication pathway that enables the whole body to work together.
 Changing the biodiversity of the gut can influence the communication between the gut and the brain.

 A 2019 literature review, by the University of New Mexico in the US and published in Gut Microbes, suggests that exercise improves the diversity and abundance of the bacteria in your gut.
 This can have a positive impact on your overall wellbeing, in particular your mood and psychological health.
-A healthy gut also plays a role in ensuring neurogenesis — growth of new neural connections in the brain.
+A healthy gut also plays a role in ensuring neurogenesis — the growth of new neural connections in the brain.

 Which type of exercise is best for your brain?